osamaishtiaq/osamaishtiaq.github.io/README.md

 * Responsible for maintaining all deployed instances and working on feature requests
 * Worked on updating code as per OpenEHR specifications and also updating SOAP requests, authentication strategies and certificates

-**Troopsie Grocery Delivery**
-* Multi vendor and Multi store Ecommerce website built using React.js and Shopify Backend
-* Users can select products from many stores in their area and get them delivered at their doorsteps
-* A data scrapper is implemented to scrap products from many stores and create products
-* Shopify tags and smart collections are then used to smartly create stores in different regions based on area code
-* Fluid user experience because of React.js Single Page Application UI.
-* Node.js, Express.js and Shopify Admin API used for backend.
-* React.js and Redux used for Frontend

-**Encompass PSDK Plugin for Arivs Mortgages**
-* Encompass LOS Plugin for Arivs Mortgages.
-Facilitates document sending, Loan creation and other common tasks for Arivs Loan Officer
-* Developed using C# Windows Form and Ellie Mae Encompass SDK

 **Building Inspection System**
 * Developed complete building inspection and inventory management system.
 Being used by JamatKhanas all over the world for inspection and management of large buildings.
 * Built with Angular 8 Framework, SQL Server, Azure, SSIS Reporting and ASP.Net Core